The Bump Book Club: Our Favorite Must-Reads for Winter

 As a parent or parent-to-be, when you (finally) have the chance to crack open or hit start on a book, you want to make your choice count.
 So what are people are loving right now?
-The Bump editors scoured the literary scene and ear-marked the good reads—from pregnancy and parenting books to Rom-Coms and cookbooks—that are totally worth diving into this fall.
+The Bump editors scoured the literary scene and ear-marked the good reads—from pregnancy and parenting books to Rom-Coms and cookbooks—that are totally worth diving into this winter.
 Take a peek at The Bump Book Club seasonal picks and see what calls to you.

 For the mom-to-be who wants to be prepared for one of life’s biggest changes.